pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Maybe I missed something, but I was not able to get types working when I was trying the JS API in Word.
 I ended up with a pile of ts-ignores.
 Is there a better way?
 I am using WebStorm, but I would be happy to use VS Code if that solves it.
 My hope would be to use imports like import {OfficeStuff} from 'officesdk'.**

-Using the Node.js environment to create your add-in could help.
-For further guidance with setting up your environment, see Set up your development environment - Office Add-ins | Microsoft Docs.
+Use the Node.js environment to create your add-in could help.
+For further guidance with setting up your environment, see [Set up your development environment](https://docs.microsoft.com/office/dev/add-ins/overview/set-up-your-dev-environment).

 **Did I read correctly from the Q&A slides that you can embed add-ins in an Excel workbook?**